What is Sales and Trading?

 In addition to contacting clients, the salespeople in an investment firm are also continually in contact with portfolio managers and other trading staff to get timely market information and to know what investments the trading staff is focused on.

-In a traditional stock brokerage firm that engage in sales and trading, the brokers are the salespeople who contact potential investors – either retail or institutional – and try to convince them to invest money with the firm.
+In a traditional stock brokerage firm that engages in sales and trading, the brokers are the salespeople who contact potential investors – either retail or institutional – and try to convince them to invest money with the firm.
 Brokers may or may not also act as traders.
 The more common practice, however, is for brokers to handle bringing in investment capital which the trading staff is then in charge of managing.